 We’re going to New York this weekend!
 Just a tiny sliver of a thought about that makes my insides glow.
 The first trip Mark and I ever took as an item was to that fine city in late September.
-We were visiting a new friend along with our bestest friend, seeing the last Pavement show (probably) ever, staying at a guy’s apartment in Bushwick that had jeans in the freezer and an Opening Ceremony replica of Max’s wolf suit from Where The Wild Things Are hanging in the bedroom (I know, I KNOW!).
+We were visiting a new friend along with our bestest friend, seeing the last Pavement show (probably) ever, staying at a guy’s apartment in Bushwick that had jeans in the freezer and an Opening Ceremony replica of Max’s wolf suit from Where The Wild Things Are hanging in the bedroom.
 I got to eat every and any high-vibe food I could have ever dreamed of.
-We visited the Museum of Natural History, leaned back and said “WHOOOOOAA!!!” every time we entered a room.
-In the LES Whole Foods, I convinced Mark that I knew my shit to the utmost when it comes to building a salad (“It’s like a vegetable sundae!!”)(#shithippiessay).
+We visited the Museum of Natural History, leaned back and said “WHOOOOOAA!!!” every time we entered a room with a different prehistoric skeleton.
+In the LES Whole Foods, I convinced him that I knew my shit to the utmost when it comes to building a salad (“It’s like a vegetable sundae!!”)(#shithippiessay).
 Surrounded by awesome at all hours, plenty of cheap wine enjoyed on rooftops and the handsomest dude as my co-adventurer.
 Those are big rays of warm, neon light that shine through my memory.

 And here’s something he grew to understand about me right quick, no mysterious knowledge transfer through the cosmos needed: I fall into bouts of hangry-ness with frightening ease–especially on the road.
 If I can’t get a wholesome snack when I need it, I’m kind of a jerk.
 Mark is simultaneously patient and eager to point out that I’m being a HUGE baby.
 It’s just the approach needed to help me move towards the endgame.
 That guy.
 He gets me.